Skip to main content

 Overview

-Spending limits are security policies that allow users to control how much your application can spend on their behalf.
-When users connect to your app via Phantom Connect, they can set maximum spending amounts that are enforced onchain.
+Spending limits are security policies that allow users to control how much your app can spend on their behalf.
+When users connect to your app via Phantom Connect, they can set maximum spending amounts that are enforced on-chain.

-When a transaction is submitted through an embedded wallet:
+When a transaction is submitted through an embedded wallet, Phantom follows a three-step enforcement process:

-- Transaction Simulation: Phantom simulates the transaction to calculate its impact on the user’s wallet
+1. Transaction simulation: Phantom simulates the transaction to calculate its impact on the user’s wallet.

-- Policy Check: The simulated transaction is checked against the user’s configured spending limit policies
+2. Policy check: The simulated transaction is checked against the user’s configured spending limit policies.

-Users have full control over their spending limits:
+Users have full control over how their spending limits are configured for your app:

-- Setting Limits: During the Phantom Connect flow, users can configure spending limit policies for your application
+• Setting limits: During the Phantom Connect flow, users can configure spending limit policies.

-- Per-App Policies: Spending limits are configured on a per-application basis, allowing users to set different limits for different apps
+Spending limits are configured on a per-app basis, allowing users to apply different limits to different apps.

-When users connect to your app via Phantom Connect, they’ll see a permissions screen where they can review and configure the spending limit for your application:
+When users connect to your app via Phantom Connect, they’ll see a permissions screen where they can review and configure the spending limit for your app:

 If users want to adjust their spending limit, they can click on the spending limit amount to access the spending limits configuration screen: